feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> As an Algerian, you might enjoy singing "Ya Rayah" for its nostalgic
+#> If you were Algerian, you might sing "Ya Rayah" when running under the rain and
-#> rain-soaked vibe, and if you were a flower, you'd probably prefer humming
-#> something gentle and hopeful, like "Diri Maadya" by Souad Massi.
+#> perhaps "Ward El Hob" (The Flower of Love) when thinking of a flower.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "875eeabb-2225-4ec0-92ed-1251c64073ca"
+#> [1] "4fff4a2c-c240-4f35-a15e-e8f12de15d0c"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"